War of the Third Coalition: Preliminaries

 The main body of the Grande Armée followed the remains of the Austrian army towards Vienna.
 Following the failure of the Austrian army at Ulm, a Russian army under General Mikhail Kutuzov was also withdrawing east, and reached the Ill river on 22 October, where it joined with Kienmayer's retreating corps.
 On 5 November, they held a successful rearguard action in Amstetten.
 On 7 November, the Russians arrived in St. Pölten, and then moved across the Danube river the next day.
 Late on 9 November, they destroyed the bridges across the Danube, holding the last one, at Stein, near Krems, until the late afternoon.

 The French occupied the vineyards in the floodplain, and were surrounded by Russian troops as they emerged from defiles of the mountains.
 Another column of Russians approached Dürenstein from the south.

 The following day, Marshal Mortier ordered General Gazan to attack what they believed to be a Russian rear guard, at the village of Stein.
 This was a trap on the part of Kutuzov, laid for the sole purpose of convincing Mortier that he had retreated further toward Vienna, when he had actually crossed the Danube in force, and lay concealed behind the ridges above the village.
 In the ensuing Battle of Dürenstein, three Russian columns circled around the First Division of the Corps Mortier, and attacked Gazan from both the front and the rear.
-Not until Dupont's division arrived, after dark, was Gazan able to start to evacuate his soldiers to the other side of the Danube.
-Gazan lost close to 40 percent of his division.
-In addition, 47 officers and 895 men were captured, and he lost five guns, as well as the eagles of the 4th Infantry Regiment, and the eagle and guidon of the 4th Dragoons.
-The Russians also lost around 4,000, about 16 percent of their force, and two regimental colors.
+Gazan was only able to start to evacuate his soldiers to the other side of the Danube after dark, following the arrival of Dupont's division.
+The French sustained around 4,000 casualties, with Gazan losing close to 40 percent of his division.
+In addition, 47 officers and 895 men were captured, and five guns were lost, as well as the eagles of the 4th Infantry Regiment, and the eagle and guidon of the 4th Dragoons.
+The Russians also lost around 4,000 men, about 16 percent of their force, and two regimental colors.
 The Austrian Lt.
 Field Marshal Johann Heinrich von Schmitt was killed as the battle concluded, probably by Russian musketry in the confused melee.